zbloss/feast-helm-charts/README.md

     * Redis: (Dependency) Used as an online store by Feast Serving
     * Postgres: (Dependency) Used as a backend to Feast Core.
 Feature definitions are stored in Postgres.
     * Kafka (Optional): Kafka Helm chart.
 Not a dependency.
 Only added for convenience and for use in tutorials
-    * Prometheus (Optional): Prometheus Helm chart.
-Not a dependency.
-Only provided for convenient.
-    * Statsd Exporter (Optional): Statsd Exporter Helm chart.
-Used as exporter in order to publish metrics for Prometheus.
-    * Grafana (Optional): Grafana Helm chart.
-Not a dependency.
-Only provided for convenience in order to visualize Prometheus metrics.

 ## Chart: Feast